Guernsey County, Ohio

 Guernsey County is a county located in the east-central portion of the U.S. state of Ohio.
 As of the 2020 census, the population was 38,438.
 Its county seat and largest city is Cambridge.
 It is named from the Isle of Guernsey in the English Channel, from which many of the county's early settlers emigrated.

 Guernsey County comprises the Cambridge, OH Micropolitan Statistical Area, which is also included in the Columbus-Marion-Zanesville, OH Combined Statistical Area.

 History

-Guernsey County, located in the Appalachian foothills, was first formed and organized on March 10, 1810, from portions of Muskingum and Belmont counties, after the Ohio Legislature acted.
+Guernsey County, located in the Appalachian foothills, was first formed and organized on March 10, 1810, from portions of Muskingum and Belmont counties by the Ohio Legislature.
 The first county commissioners were sworn in on April 23, 1810.
-It lost some land area during the formation of neighboring counties until it reached its present boundaries in 1851, after Buffalo, Beaver, Olive, and Seneca townships were gained by Noble County.
-After dispute whether the county seat should be established in Cambridge or Washington, it was established in Cambridge after two individuals proposed to donate the land and furnish the public buildings if built in Cambridge.
+It lost some land during the formation of neighboring counties until it reached its present boundaries in 1851, when Buffalo, Beaver, Olive, and Seneca townships were gained by Noble County.
+After a dispute whether the county seat should be Cambridge or Washington, it was established in Cambridge after two individuals proposed to donate the land and furnish the public buildings if built there.